-Prof. George Yaw Obeng is a Dean, former Head, Department of Mechanical Engineering and former Director of Technology Consultancy Centre, KNUST.
+Prof. George Yaw Obeng is a fmr Dean, fmr Head, Department of Mechanical Engineering and fmr Director of Technology Consultancy Centre, KNUST.
 He is a Barrett Global Fellow and Senior Sustainability Fellow, Julie Ann Wrigley Global Institute of Sustainability of Arizona State University, USA where he served as a visiting faculty.
-He is also a Fellow of The Energy Center, KNUST.
-He has been a faculty of KNUST for over 26 years.
-He teaches production engineering, machine shop and factory design, engineering research & quantitative method and sustainable energy applications for the developing world and has been practically involved in the design and study of agro processing equipment.
-His primary research areas include renewables (solar, bioenergy), emissions and sustainable engineering design.
+He is also a Fellow of The Brew-Hammond Energy Center, KNUST.
+He has been a faculty of KNUST for about 30 years.
+He teaches production engineering, machine shop and factory design, engineering research & quantitative methods and renewable/sustainable energy applications for the developing world.
+His primary research areas include renewable energy (solar, bioenergy), emissions and engineering design.
 He holds a PhD, MSc, BSc.
 He has also been trained in Design Process at MIT D-Lab, Boston/Cambridge and Design of Dies & Molds at CITD Hyderabad, India.
-He has served on several local and international committees including Steering Committee Member of Ghana Jatropha (GHAJA) Project; College of Engineering Board, KNUST; Member Kumasi Business Incubator (KBI); Research Group on Culture, Knowledge and Development of the Center for Development Research (ZEF) University of Bonn, Germany; Planning Meeting on ASADI VI agenda for the Energy Access, Pretoria; Advisory Committee on Design and Urbanisation, New York, USA and GlobalResolve of Arizona State University (ASU), USA.
-He has international experience working with EU, CIDA, EUEI-PDF, GEF/UNDP, GEDAP/World Bank, Rockefeller Foundation, USAID/IDIN project, MIT D-Lab USA, University of Pennsylvania USA, Olin College USA, Centre for Development Research (ZEF), Bonn-Germany, Arizona State University (ASU) in development focused projects and research.
-He has travelled extensively, on international collaborations, to several countries in AFRICA - Burkina Faso, Ivory Coast, Senegal, Liberia, Togo, Nigeria, Tanzania, Uganda, Ethiopia, Kenya and South Africa.
+He has served on several local and international committees including Steering Committee Member of Ghana Jatropha (GHAJA) Project; Member Kumasi Business Incubator (KBI); Research Group on Culture, Knowledge and Development of the Center for Development Research (ZEF) University of Bonn, Germany; Planning Meeting on ASADI VI agenda for the Energy Access, Pretoria; Advisory Committee on Design and Urbanisation, New York, USA and GlobalResolve of Arizona State University (ASU), USA.
+He has international experience working with EU, CIDA, EUEI-PDF, GEF/UNDP, GEDAP/World Bank, Rockefeller Foundation, USAID/IDIN project, MIT D-Lab USA, University of Pennsylvania USA, Olin College USA, Centre for Development Research (ZEF), Bonn-Germany, Arizona State University (ASU) in development focused research.
+He has travelled extensively, on international collaborations, to several countries in AFRICA - Burkina Faso, Ivory Coast, Senegal, Liberia, Togo, Nigeria, Tanzania, Uganda, Ethiopia, Kenya, South Africa and The Gambia.
 EUROPE - Germany, Denmark, United Kingdom, Italy, The Netherlands, Belgium, Sweden, France, Switzerland, Austria.
 ASIA – India (New Delhi, Chandigarh, Hyderabad), United Arab Emirates (Dubai).
 USA – Massachusetts (Boston/Cambridge, Rockport), Arizona (Tempe, Mesa, Flagstaff, Phoenix), Philadelphia, New York, New Jersey, Salt Lake City, California (San Francisco, Sacramento, Berkeley, Davis), Virginia, Washington DC.
-He combines engineering and planning tools to undertake R&D in energy, environment, quality of life and productive improvements in Ghana and Africa.
+He combines engineering and planning tools to undertake R&D in renewable energy, environment, quality of life and productive improvements in Ghana and Africa.
 Arising out of his R&D efforts are journal articles, conference papers, technical papers and working prototypes.